 How Doomscrolling Feeds Anxiety

+The connection between doomscrolling and social media anxiety is well-documented.
+Prolonged exposure to distressing content activates the body's stress response.
 Over time, this creates a low-grade chronic stress state.
-You might not feel "panicked," but you're carrying a heaviness that you can't quite name.
 Common signs that doomscrolling is affecting your mental health include:

 • Difficulty falling asleep, especially after late-night scrolling